RoelofSetsFire/data-processing-1/info/20 Components.md

 The homework assignments will contain questions about the mandatory readings.
 When answering those please be brief and to the point!

+There are two types of reading assignments: individual and group assignments.
+You will be assigned to a group during the first reading session on Wednesday.

 ## Reading group meetings and design critique sessions

 To give you an opportunity to discuss the contents of each week's reading